Seminars & Events

 Human Genetics Seminar Series

 The Human Genetics Seminar series is held weekly during the Fall and Winter semesters of the academic year.
 Formal presentations are given by invited speakers from international and national institutes as well as University of Michigan faculty.
-The seminars are scheduled on Tuesday at 10:30am.
+The seminars are scheduled on Mondays at 4:00pm.

 Human Genetics Weekly Student Seminars